urbanslug/blog/posts/2019-07-15-Creating-the-Initial-Variation-Graph.md

 date: 2019-07-15 19:54:49
 tags: variation graphs, graphs, bioinformatics
 ---

-First off, Erik Garrison, the creator of [vg], wrote  a very good post on variation graphs titled [Untangling graphical pangenomics].
+Variation graphs are a way to represent the reference genome in a graph.
+For an introduction, read my previous post [An Introduction to Variation Graphs] or [Untangling graphical pangenomics] by Erik Garrison.

-A core concept in the variation graph is that there has to be a tight mapping between the stable sequence (or reference) and the graph.
+Core to the variation graph is the maintenance of a tight mapping between the reference and the graph.
-To do this we have to establish a *coordinate system*, a way to reliably associate a section on the graph within the reference and vice versa.
+To maintain this mapping we establish a *coordinate system*, a way to reliably associate a section on the graph within the reference and vice versa.

 # A Coordinate System
-We use the concepts of  `offset` and  `ref` in each node to maintain a coordinate system.
+To maintain a coordinate system we use the concepts of **offset** and **ref**.

 An **offset** is a 1 indexed number of bases from the first node where the variation occurs.
-We chose this because it lends itself nicely to how genomes are treated anyway.
+They lend themselves nicely to graphs and it's how variations are viewed traditionally.

+For example, we could represent a variation "A" occuring at position 3 in the reference "ATCGAT" as:
+![offsets]

+*Notice how we start counting from 0 in the graph?
+We call that being 0 indexed.*

+A **ref** is a unique identifier of the reference from which a variation has been derived.

 The following are some problems that arise from this coordinate system that I shall delve into in a later post.
-The problems are a matter of progressive update and alignment not a matter of initial graph construction.
+They are a matter of progressive update and alignment not a matter of initial graph construction and are therefore beyond the scope of this post.

  1. Dealing with nodes that are from alignments i.e. not aligned to a linear sequence
  2. Changes in the linear reference which change the coordinate system.

-A **ref** is a unique identifier of the stable sequence from which a variation has been derived.

 # Structure of the Graph
 Properties of our graph:

  1. Directed acyclic graph
  2. Offsets are **increasing/ascending** natural numbers as we walk through the graph

 ## Node
 A node is built out of a racket `structure`, a `struct` in many